-Tax Increment Funds: This funding source consists of taxes levied on increases in the value of parts of the Central Business District tax base, which began in 1978 and continue today in a few new districts adjacent to the original Central Business District.
-These funds are earmarked for redevelopment projects within the district boundaries.
-Several new Urban Renewal Districts have been created to supersede the original downtown district that will address redevelopment issues in two older parts of the City.
+Tax Increment Fund: This fund source consists of taxes levied on increases in the Central Business District tax base since 1978.
+These funds are earmarked for redevelopment projects within the Central Business District.
+Two new Urban Renewal Districts have been created to supersede the original downtown district that will address redevelopment issues in two older parts of the City.
 Sewer R & D Fund: The Sewer Replacement and Depreciation Fund consists of funds set aside annually for future investment in sewage treatment plant facilities.
 Parking Commission: The Missoula Parking Commission maintains substantial cash reserves that are available to them for projects related to parking needs.
 Grants/Donations: This fund source consists of Federal grants, State grants, and donations by citizens and businesses where the money is passed through the City.
 CTEP: These are Federal grants primarily directed towards improving or expanding non-motorized transportation.
 G.O.
 Bonds: These are bonds for which the full faith and credit of the City is pledged.
 G.O.
 Bonds require voter approval.
 Special Assessments & Other Debt: Special Assessments are charges against certain properties to defray the cost of infrastructure improvements deemed primarily to benefit those properties.
 Also included are Revenue bonds where the debt service payments are paid for exclusively from the project earnings and Sidewalk/Curb Assessments.
 Other debt can include revenue bonds for Sewer project loans and tax increment bonds, which were sold to finance the downtown parking structure.
 Tax increment bonds are repaid by tax increment revenues, which were previously discussed.
 Title One: These are funds generated by repayment of HUD?
 UDAG projects.
 Trails Fund: Donations and land lease payments have been set aside in a special revenue fund for the purpose of expanding the trails system.
 Cable TV: These are funds generated from collection of franchise fees paid by subscribers of the local cable television operators.
 User Fees: User fees are charges for city services where the benefits received from such services can be directly and efficiently applied to those who receive the benefits.
 Park Acq. & Development Fund: This fund is set up to account for funding that developer's pay to the City instead of donating park land when they are subdividing bare land.
 CMAQ: These are federal grants aimed at mitigating air quality problems.